Kilometro (song)

 Kilometro (English: Kilometer) is a hit song by Filipino singer-actress Sarah Geronimo.
 It is the carrier single of her eleventh studio album Perfectly Imperfect.
 The song was written by Thyro Alfaro and Yumi Lacsamana and premiered on radio stations nationwide on September 17, 2014.

-In July 2015, Sarah Geronimo, with her song "Kilometro", represented the Philippines in the 10th International Song Contest: The Global Sound, hosted by an Australian jury, as one of the 70 semi-finalists from different countries all over the world and later on advanced as one of the top 25 finalists.
-At the final round, it won the "Gold Global Sound" Award as the top recognition.

-Music video
+It earned critical acclaim and chart success, most notably achieving "Gold Global Sound" at the 10th International Song Contest: The Global Sound in Australia, making it the first Asian entry to win.
+In the Philippines, the song dominated airwaves and felt its impact in award circuits, earning Sarah a nomination for Best Performance by a Female Recording Artist at the 28th Awit Awards and helping Perfectly Imperfect win Album of the Year.
+It is widely recognized as one of the most significant songs in the evolution of modern P-pop, having been covered by acts such as BGYO, Alamat, and YGIG.

 Background and release

 The music video was directed by Paul Basinillo.
 It premiered on MTV Pinoy channel on November 26, 2014.
 It also premiered on the official YouTube channel of VIVA on November 27, 2014.